Estimate Time5 min

 "The Roth conversion can be quite valuable, not only from an income tax perspective, but also from an estate tax perspective," says Bryan Hwang, a vice president with Fidelity Private Wealth Management.

-Following the passage of the SECURE Act, those who inherit a Roth or traditional IRA or a 401(k) must completely withdraw all funds from the account within 10 years of the death of the original account holder, with exceptions for eligible designated beneficiaries (defined as surviving spouses, minor children, disabled or chronically ill beneficiaries, or beneficiaries who are less than 10 years younger than the original account holder).
+Following the passage of the SECURE Act, those who inherited a Roth or traditional IRA or a 401(k) on or after January 1st, 2020, must completely withdraw all funds from the account within 10 years of the death of the original account holder, with exceptions for eligible designated beneficiaries (defined as surviving spouses, minor children, disabled or chronically ill beneficiaries, or beneficiaries who are less than 10 years younger than the original account holder).
 Prior to this, inheritors could stretch out withdrawals over their lifetime, taking only yearly required minimum distributions and benefiting from additional growth in the account.

 Consult a tax professional